-- 1 The number of Key ID fields in the PDU data field and the size of the key ID fields are managed parameters. - 2 The format of the Key Destruction Command PDU is shown in figure 5-6.
+- The PDU data field of the Key Destruction Command PDU may be repeated one to N times, N being a managed parameter. - The sizes of the fields of the Key Destruction Command PDU data field are managed parameters. - The format of the Key Destruction Command PDU is shown in figure 5-6.